Arthur-Chen921/astro-blog/src/content/blog/Machine learning classification for pricing medical services.md

 ---
 title: 'Machine learning classification for pricing medical services'
 description: 'This study investigates the impact of medical service characteristics on pricing strategies through a structured machine learning framework.
-The research goal focuses on establishing a data-driven pricing recommendation system tailored to healthcare providers' operational priorities..'
+The research goal focuses on establishing a data-driven pricing recommendation system tailored to healthcare providers' operational priorities.'
 pubDate: 'Feb 20 2025'
 heroImage: '/Neural2.png'
 ---